 Zines Versus the State a talk by Hamja Ahsan followed by a conversation with Navine G. Khan-Dossos

-Hamja Ahsan's talk will address ways of generating grass roots networks of support and strategies for survival as modes of resistance to dominant narratives.
-In conversation with Navine G. Khan-Dossos, Hamja will also discuss his award-winning book Shy Radicals: Antisystemic Politics of the Militant Introvert, its relation to Prevent and the domestic War on Terror.
+Hamja Ahsan's talk addressed ways of generating grass roots networks of support and strategies for survival as modes of resistance to dominant narratives.
+In conversation with Navine G. Khan-Dossos, Hamja also discussed his award-winning book Shy Radicals: Antisystemic Politics of the Militant Introvert, its relation to Prevent and the domestic War on Terror.

 Hamja Ahsan is an artist, writer, activist and curator based in London.
 He is the author of the book Shy Radicals: Antisystemic Politics of the Militant Introvert (published by Book Works, 2017 / Third Edition, 2019).
 He was recently awarded the Grand Prize at the Thirty-Third Ljubljana Biennial of Graphic Arts 2019 for his current exhibition Aspergistan Referendum based on this book.
 He was shortlisted for the Liberty Human Rights Award for campaigns on extradition and detention without trial under the War on Terror utilising art and film.
 His recent writing was anthologised in No Colour Bar: Black Art in Action 1960-1990.
 He has presented projects at PS1 MOMA, at the New York Art book fair, Tate Modern, Gwangju Biennale, Staedelschule in Frankfurt, Shaanakht Festival, Pakistan and Shilpa Academy, Bangladesh.